Sourenm/chat-app/README.md

 ## 🖥️ UI

-- A model selector dropdown at the top allows switching between available models (disabled in Diffusion tab).
+- A model selector dropdown at the top allows switching between available models
+  (disabled in Diffusion and Knowledge Base tabs when not relevant).
-- **New:** Fine-tune button opens a configuration modal to train LoRA adapters on custom data (if the **LLaMA 3.2 1B** model is selected)
+- **Fine-tune** button opens a configuration modal to train LoRA adapters on custom data
+  (available when the **LLaMA 3.2 1B** model is selected).
 - **Tab-based interface** with:
+  - `Interact` tab
-  - `Interact` tab for text and multimodal chat
+    - Text and multimodal chat
+    - Optionally use the **Knowledge Base** for RAG-augmented answers
-    - Supports attaching images (from file or URL) for multimodal prompts.
+    - Attach images (from file or URL) for multimodal prompts
-    - Supports attaching files (`PDF` or `CSV`)
+    - Attach files (`.pdf`, `.csv`) for file-aware chat
+  - `Knowledge Base` tab (**new**)
+    - Upload `.pdf`, `.csv`, `.txt`, or `.md` documents
+    - Build local FAISS indexes from uploads
+    - View all existing indexes with their chunk counts
+    - Delete an entire index (and its uploaded files) directly from the UI
+  - `Diffusion` tab
-  - `Diffusion` tab for generating images from prompts
+    - Generate images from text prompts (**text-to-image**)
+    - Optionally guide generation with a reference image (**image-to-image**)
-    - Includes a **Save Image** button in the Diffusion tab to download generated images as PNG files.
+    - Save generated images as PNG
-    - You can optionally attach a reference image (📎) to guide the generation via **image-to-image diffusion**.
+  - `TTS` tab
+    - Generate speech audio from text
-- Automatically scrolls to the latest message after assistant responses.
+- Automatically scrolls to the latest message after assistant responses
+- Renders assistant responses (including RAG answers) with clean, consistent Markdown formatting
-- Displays base64-rendered images returned by the diffusion backend.
+- Displays base64-rendered images returned by the diffusion backend

 ## 📝 API